gem5bootcamp/lps2024/slides/05-Other-simulators/01-sst.md

 scons defconfig build/for_sst build_opts/RISCV
 ```

+Here we are saying:

+* We want to use the RISC-V build configuration
-Here we are saying we want standard RISC-V build and for the sources and binary to be build in `build/for_sst` (this keeps is separate from the standard build).
+* We want sources and binary to be built in `build/for_sst`.

 ---